basil08/basil08.github.io/content/bookshelf.md

 {{</ds>}}

+10. {{<ds sum="The Martian | Andy Weir">}}

+_The Martian_ is essentially a survival manual for the scenario when I get stranded on Mars.
+I absolutely loved the level of detail and scientific accuracy in the book.
+That really added on to keeping me engaged and wanting to know what happened next.
+Weir didn't make it easy though, you _actually had to think_ what would happen given the parameters he just described and it was fun to imagine a survival trip on the planel of the God of War.
+Under the tantalising chain of events though, Weir also weaves a thrilling story of the triumph of human spirit and of an indomitable spirit.
+Oh, also humour definitely helps.

+I watched the movie a really long time ago but even then I can recall how deep an impression it made on me.
+I had to kill time over an _exceptionally_ boring weekend and found this book in one of my friend's stack.
+Oh well, relived those memories.

+{{</ds>}}

 ## Unfinished

 Anything read more than 5% but less than 100% is noted here.
 I have to keep a running tab of how reckless I am with my books. _sigh_.